Apply Online

 Seller concessions

-Ask the seller to contribute toward closing costs (common in balanced markets).
+Ask the seller to contribute toward closing costs when the market supports it.

 Lender credits

-Accept a slightly higher rate in exchange for credits that reduce upfront costs.
+Some borrowers compare a slightly higher rate in exchange for credits that reduce upfront cash.

 Down payment assistance

-State and local programs may offer grants or forgivable loans for first-time buyers.
+State and local programs may offer grants or deferred seconds.
+Confirm current rules with the sponsoring agency.

 Gift funds